sylcrala/particle-based_cognition/TERMS.md

 **Human Rights Compliance**: All use of this software must comply with the Universal Declaration of Human Rights and applicable data protection regulations.

 **Commercial Licensing Available**: Commercial use outside these restrictions requires a separate commercial license.
 Contact <contact@sylcrala.xyz> for commercial licensing terms.

+--

+For questions or concerns, please reach out to <contact@sylcrala.xyz>